Rappyyy/ZEBRA-CARE-DENTAL-SERVICES/project_documents/design_document.md

 This design document highlights the significance of Zebra Care Dental Services, a dental clinic appointment application that offers a range of dental services.
 Our application is tailored to meet the diverse needs of our customers, providing a seamless experience for scheduling dental appointments.
-With our user-friendly interface, customers can easily choose their preferred clinics and the specific dental services they require.
+With our user-friendly interface, customers can easily choose their preferred date and time and specific dental services they require.